Peterande/D-FINE/README.md

 ## Citation
-If you use `D-FINE` in your work, please use the following BibTeX entries:
+If you use `D-FINE` in your work, please cite the following BibTeX entries:
 <details open>
 <summary> bibtex </summary>